IntersectMBO/product-website/docs/vision/vision-2030.md

 secure and verifiable participation in public systems demanding high-assurance, and cultivating an environment of value creation.

-### Where will we be if we pursue the mission successfully
+### Where will we be if we pursue what we do successfully

 By 2030, Cardano will be the foundation of a **sustainable and economically self-sufficient ecosystem** of projects,